danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

 This protocol looks a lot like the concurrent coordinator we created earlier.
-This is intentional, for reasons we'll soon see.
+This is intentional, for reasons you'll soon see.

 As you can see, this protocol implements `perform(on:completion:)` as a protocol extension.
 This means that if you implement this protocol instead of `ItemOperation`, you just have to implement `perform(onItem:completion:)`.
 This protocol will take care of concurrently performing the operation on all items.

 Now we're getting somewhere!
 Your implementation just have to define how each item is handled, and any caller just have to call `perform(on:completion:)`.

-Let's see if we can take this further.

 ### Concurrent batch operation